-These tests are conducted on bottom-up (BU) and top-down (TD) bases and include sensitivity analyses intended to assess the effects of specific risk factors that might adversely affect the solvency position or liquidity profile of a financial institution.
+The CSST is conducted on bottom-up (BU) and top-down (TD) bases and include sensitivity analyses intended to assess the effects of specific risk factors that might adversely affect the solvency position or liquidity profile of a financial institution.
 Participating banks receive the scenarios to conduct BU stress tests based on their internal models, while the SARB simultaneously conducts a TD stress test to validate and benchmark the results from each bank.
 Both approaches are designed to assess the effect of the scenarios on the solvency position (including, credit risk, market risk and interest rate risk in the banking book) and the liquidity profile of the South African banking sector.
 For each scenario, new capital and liquidity ratios are calculated and compared to their minimum prudential regulatory requirements.
 Individual bank results are not published, although sector-wide results are published in the SARB’s Financial Stability Review.
+The most recent exercise was conducted in 2023 and results indicated that banks are adequately capitalised and able to withstand the protracted economic disruptions contained in the adverse scenarios.
+For a more detailed discussion of the 2023 CSST see Financial Stability Review - Second edition 2023.

 Newsroom